What is your son’s name, and how old is he?

 Parenthood changes every single aspect of our life, and if you accept this graciously, there is no greater blessing.

-our favorite parenting moment?
+What is your favorite parenting moment?

 This would be impossible to say since I tend to develop a new favorite every single day.
 A very recent one that comes to mind would be… when I was putting Bear to bed a few weeks ago, I was so exhausted from a long grumpy day due to a head cold.
 I needed him to go straight to sleep so I could get started on homework.
 When I left the room, he called, “Mommy,” and I was so